 - FLORIDA #3 • On 18 December 2013, FL state Representative Linda Stewart (D) filed HB-439, which would legalize domestic partners, but give them only a few of the rights and protections available to married people.
 A similar bill, SB-196, filed in the Senate on 9 January 2013, died in the Judiciary Committee in May 2013.

 - GEORGIA #2 • On 24 February 2014, GA state representatives held a hearing on HB-1023, the “Preservation of Religious Freedom Act” (which would legalize discrimination whenever religious belief is claimed as the excuse).
 On 25 February 2014, GA House Judiciary Committee Chair Wendell Willard said HB-1023 will fail this year.

-- GEORGIA #3 • On 25 February 2014, GA Senator Josh McKoon sponsored SB-377, which would allow using personal religious beliefs as a reason for violating federal health care laws.
-The bill dies if not passed by 3 March 2014.
+- GEORGIA #3 • On 25 February 2014, GA Senator Josh McKoon sponsored SB-377, which would allow religious belief to excuse violating federal health care laws.
+On 3 March 2014, SB-377 died in the GA legislature for 2014.

 - HAWAII #1 • On 13 February 2014, HI state representatives killed HB-1624 (Religious Freedom Restoration Act of 2014), which would have placed some government interests subordinate to some religious beliefs, allowed religious belief to excuse compliance with state and local laws, and let citizens sue government agencies whenever religious belief is “burdened” by civil law.

 IDAHO #1 • On 14 January 2014, the ID House Revenue and Taxation Committee approved a rule denying legally married same-gender couples the right to file ID state tax returns jointly.
 If no lawmaker objects before the end of this legislative session, the tax rule becomes final.